What is a product feedback policy?

 Here at [NAME OF YOUR ORGANIZATION], we take product feedback extremely seriously.

-We believe that listening to our customers, team members and prospects - by taking their ideas on board - is a sure-fire way to build a better product.
+We believe that listening to our customers, team members and prospects - by taking their ideas on board and bringing their voice into the projects we choose to invest in - is a sure-fire way to build a better product.

 We use your feedback to identify the most important features, ideas, pain points, and opportunities so that you can get more value from our product as efficiently as possible.